itzbernoulli/clinicrecords/README.md

 # HOTR CLINIC APP

-This application maps out how the process of patience response flows in the clinic and the software fits into that pattern.
+This Electronic Medical Records(EMR) application maps out how the process of patience response flows in the clinic and the software fits into that pattern.

 [Link](http://hotrclinic.herokuapp.com/)